top of page

 The Elephant in the Room

-Unemployment Among Healthcare Professionals However, the picture is not entirely rosy.
+However, the picture is not entirely rosy.
 South Africa faces a paradoxical challenge: a shortage of doctors and healthcare professionals in the public sector, yet a concerning number of qualified individuals struggling to find employment.
 Recent reports have highlighted significant unemployment rates among post-community service doctors, with hundreds unable to secure funded positions in government facilities.

+This context adds a layer of complexity to the "examination bed index."
+Could the opening of new practices be a direct response to this unemployment?
 Faced with limited opportunities in the public sector, highly trained medical professionals might be compelled to venture into private practice out of necessity rather than opportunity.
 Starting a private practice, even a small one, requires significant upfront investment, and the decision to do so in a challenging economic climate could indeed be a sign of desperation.

 What are the Drivers?